VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 The design introduces two primary user-facing CRDs and uses an existing user-facing resource:

-1. **Release** (new, user-facing): An immutable, lightweight promotable unit that pins versions of ComponentTypeDefinitions, Addons, Components, and Workloads (similar to a lockfile)
+1. **ComponentRelease** (new, user-facing): An immutable, lightweight promotable unit that pins versions of ComponentTypeDefinitions, Addons, Components, and Workloads (similar to a lockfile)
-2. **ReleasePin** (new, user-facing): A per-environment resource that references which Release is deployed to that environment
+2. **ReleaseBinding** (new, user-facing): A per-environment resource that references which ComponentRelease is deployed to that environment
 3. **EnvSettings** (existing, user-facing): An optional resource that defines environment-specific configuration (e.g., replica counts, resource limits)

-This separation allows the same Release to be deployed to multiple environments with different EnvSettings, producing environment-specific manifests at reconciliation time.
+This separation allows the same ComponentRelease to be deployed to multiple environments with different EnvSettings, producing environment-specific manifests at reconciliation time.

 ![High Level Architecture](0554-assets/high-level-architecture.png)

 High Level Architecture of the deployment and promotion workflow.

-- UI/CLI: When developer triggers the deployment, the OpenChoreo API server will create the Release and ReleasePin for the first environment using Component, ComponentTypeDefinition, Addons with embedded content.
-When developer triggers the promotion, the OpenChoreo API server will update the target environment's ReleasePin to previous environment's Release.
-The ReleasePin controller will reconcile the ReleasePin and it generates final K8s yamls.
+- UI/CLI: When developer triggers the deployment, the OpenChoreo API server will create the ComponentRelease and ReleaseBinding for the first environment using Component, ComponentTypeDefinition, Addons with embedded content.
+When developer triggers the promotion, the OpenChoreo API server will update the target environment's ReleaseBinding to previous environment's ComponentRelease.
+The ReleaseBinding controller will reconcile the ReleaseBinding and it generates final K8s yamls.
-- GitOps: When developer do any update to the ReleasePin or Release/EnvSettings(that the ReleasePin refers) the ReleasePin controller will reconcile the ReleasePin and create final K8s yamls.
+- GitOps: When developer do any update to the ReleaseBinding or ComponentRelease/EnvSettings(that the ReleaseBinding refers) the ReleaseBinding controller will reconcile the ReleaseBinding and create final K8s yamls.

-### 1. Release CR
+### 1. ComponentRelease CR

-A **Release** is an immutable snapshot of promotable content.
+A **ComponentRelease** is an immutable snapshot of promotable content.
 It supports **two approaches** for storing ComponentTypeDefinition, Addon, Workload and Component: **git references** (from gitops repo) or **embedded content** (self-contained).
 The Workload is always embedded as it contains build output.

 **Key characteristics:**
 - Immutable once created